wwoast/constantina/README.md

 While this is currently a blog engine, I intend Constantina to be a platform for small online communities.
-Eventually I'll implement authentication and then subapplictions, including a web forum, a basic CalDAV calendar, and an IMAP webmail client.
+Eventually I'll implement authentication and then sub-applictions, including a web forum, a basic CalDAV calendar, and an IMAP webmail client.
 Version 0.4.5 introduces some of these semantics:

  * The Constantina blog features are called _Medusa_